HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/index.md

 #### DAM default test data

 The following DAM setup covers the mix and match of the different types of most commonly used assets in three different ways: UUID, custom, and friendly URLs.
-Testers uploaded 2,500 assets.
+Testers uploaded 2,500 assets in small configuration and 25,000 assets in medium configuration.
 These assets include images (136 KB, .jpg), documents (199 KB, .docx), and videos (1.1 MB, .mp4) to preheat the environment.
-After preloading 2,500 assets, 15 assets containing a mix of original images and renditions were uploaded and rendered for 1 hour at peak load after ramp-up time.
+After preloading 2,500 assets for small and 25,000 assets for medium configuration, 15 assets containing a mix of original images and renditions were uploaded and rendered for 1 hour at peak load after ramp-up time.

 The test then rendered those assets by way of 3 custom URLs, 8 UUID URLs, and 8 short URLs for an hour.
 Further details provided in the following summary of the results.